Basic Income and the United Nations

 From the briefing document.

-Internationally, child poverty remains high, with persistent overrepresentation of children in poverty compared with older age groups.
+Key Messages- Internationally, child poverty remains high, with persistent overrepresentation of children in poverty compared with older age groups.
 This is despite clear evidence of the effectiveness of well-designed social protection in tackling child poverty.

-Universal child benefits (UCBs) play a critical role in reducing child poverty while promoting social cohesion and public support for social protection.
+- Universal child benefits (UCBs) play a critical role in reducing child poverty while promoting social cohesion and public support for social protection.
 In countries with established UCBs, they constitute a cornerstone of national social policy systems and have proved effective in scaling up social protection in times of crisis.

-UCBs are a cash or tax transfer paid to households with children, unconditionally and on a regular basis.
+- UCBs are a cash or tax transfer paid to households with children, unconditionally and on a regular basis.
 They are typically part of a wider package of policies.
 The design details of specific child benefits, and the broader tax-transfer systems within which they operate, incorporate varying degrees of universalism and selectivity that influence how benefits work in practice and their impact.

-Key issues policymakers consider when introducing or adjusting a child benefit, including UCBs, are:
+- Key issues policymakers consider when introducing or adjusting a child benefit, including UCBs, are:

-compliance with child rights
+- compliance with child rights

-child poverty reduction effectiveness
+- child poverty reduction effectiveness

-the dignity of children and their carers
+- the dignity of children and their carers

-political economy considerations
+- political economy considerations

-financial cost and affordability.
+- financial cost and affordability.

 The policy priorities, options and trade-offs for individual countries vary depending on their demographic and poverty profile as well as their administrative and fiscal capacity.

-Theory and evidence both highlight the advantages of approaches that are universalistic and in which some form of selectivity is used to direct additional benefits at particular disadvantaged or vulnerable groups – referred to as ‘selectivity within universalism’.
+- Theory and evidence both highlight the advantages of approaches that are universalistic and in which some form of selectivity is used to direct additional benefits at particular disadvantaged or vulnerable groups, referred to as ‘selectivity within universalism’.

-The briefing document, 10 pages, is available here.
 The full report, 219 pages, is available here.

-International Labour Organisation (ILO)
+ILO – International Labour Organisation

-In 2018 the International Labour Organisation (ILO) published a report:
+In 2018, the International Labour Organisation (ILO) published a report:

 Universal Basic Income proposals in light of ILO standards: Key issues and global costing